AgaToma/cat-sanctuary/README.md

 <ul>
     <li><h3>Scrollbar with images & video</h3></li>
     Scrollbar with four images and a video provides a user controlled experience, where user can get further context around cat's life in the shelter.
-The video is fully user controlled - can be expanded to be viewed in full screen mode, muted, played, paused stopped by the user.
+The video is also sfully user controlled - can be expanded to be viewed in full screen mode, muted, played, paused stopped by the user.
 In future deployments scrollbar can potentially be replaced with a bootstrap carousel for even better visual experience.
 </ul>

 ![Carousel](docs/readme-images/carousel.JPG)